pablo-abc/local-time-element/README.md

 These properties can also be set as attributes in lowercase.
 E.g. `timeZoneName` would be `timezonename`.

+This element requires a `<time>` element as a direct child of it.
+It *must* have at least its `datetime` attribute set to an ISO 8601 date.
+The `<time>` element's content is optional, and _may_ be used as a fallback in case JavaScript is not enabled.

 ```html
 <script type="module">
     import 'local-time-element/dist/local-time-element.js';